dlouk/DALI3/README.txt

 the Institute for Theory of Electromagnetic Fields (TEMF) of TU Darmstadt, under the supervision of Prof. Dr.-Ing.
 Herbert De Gersem (TU Darmstadt) and Jun.-Prof. Dr.-Ing.
 Ulrich Römer (TU Braunschweig).

+Extension (2019.11.19): An approach to compute Polynomial Chaos Expansions via Leja interpolation has been added.
+In the test folder, an approach based on a a basis transform (hierarchical --> orthogonal) is available.
 --------------------------------------------------------------------------------

-The DALI software has been used in the studies presented in the following papers:
+The DALI software has been developed and used for the studies presented in the following papers:

 @article{loukrezis2019assessing,
 author  = {Dimitrios Loukrezis and Ulrich  Römer and Herbert  De Gersem},